-You can do a SOLAS (formerly FÁS) training course and keep your One-Parent Family Payment.
+You could do a SOLAS (formerly FÁS) training course and keep your One-Parent Family Payment.
 New applicants in 2014 will no longer get a training allowance from SOLAS.
-If you are on a training course before the end of 2013 you may continue to keep the training allowance.
+If you were on a training course before the end of 2013 you may continue to keep the training allowance.
 However your OFP is reduced as your FÁS training allowance is assessed against it as income.

 |One-Parent Family Payment||Weekly rate (maximum)|

 |Personal rate (under 66)||€188|